Tim275/Lambdas/README.md

 Readme to be added
 # What it does
-Own Collection of Lambdas i wrote and collected from somewhere elese^^.
+Own Collection of Lambdas i wrote and collected from somewhere else^^.

 # Things I learned
 * AWS Lambda